Classical Swine Fever

 Überwachung Klassische Schweinepest

-Classical swine fever is a general cyclical disease unique to pigs.
-The disease is caused by the European swine fever virus (ESP, CSF, CSF virus) of the genus Pestivirus, family Flaviviridae.
-ESP has been known as an infectious disease since 1933 (Ohio, USA) and occurs worldwide with the exception of Australia and New Zealand.
-Only animals of the family Suidae (true pigs or Old World pigs) are infected with swine fever.
+Classical swine fever is a highly infectious general disease that occurs only in pigs.
+The disease is caused by a virus (CSFV, CSFV) from the genus Pestivirus, family Flaviviridae.
+CSF has been known as an infectious disease since 1933 (Ohio, USA) and occurs worldwide with the exception of Australia and New Zealand.
+Swine fever only affects animals of the family Suidae (true pigs or Old World pigs).
 Human infection is not known to occur.
-The classical swine fever virus is transmitted by direct (animal to animal) and indirect contact (e.g. footwear, clothing, tools, transport vehicles).
+CSF virus is transmitted by direct (animal to animal) and indirect contact (e.g., shoes, clothing, work equipment, transport vehicles).
 Virus excretors and slaughter and meat products containing virus are the most important factors for the outbreak of CSF.
-Virus excretion can begin as early as one day after infection in saliva, nasal, ocular and pharyngeal secretions.
-Excretion via urine and faeces starts later.
-Severely ill animals excrete classical swine fever virus until death or until about 1 month after recovery.
-Chronically diseased pigs and caretakers excrete the virus for more than half a year.
-The virus is absorbed via the digestive tract, less frequently via the conjunctiva or the nasal mucosa.
-In epidemic cases, classical swine fever virus is also transmitted by contact.
+Virus excretion can begin as early as one day after infection in saliva, nasal, ocular, and pharyngeal secretions.
+Excretion via urine and feces begins later.
+Severely ill animals excrete CSF virus until death or until approximately 1 month after recovery.
+Chronically ill pigs and caretakers excrete the virus for more than half a year.
+The virus is absorbed through the digestive tract, less commonly through the conjunctiva or nasal mucosa.
+When epidemic, classical swine fever virus is also transmitted by contact.
 The incubation period of acute CSF is 3-8 (12) days after natural infection, and 3-4 weeks for chronic and atypical CSF.

 Symptomatology

-The type of CSF course depends on several factors (age, direction of use, viral virulence, infectious dose).
-Congenital infections with KSP virus manifest themselves by weakness, "trembling piglets", groveling with dermatitis, leukopenia and incoordination.
+The CSF course depends on some factors (age, direction of use, viral virulence, infectious dose).
+Congenital infections with classical swine fever virus are manifested by weakness, "trembling piglet", groveling with dermatitis, leucopenia and incoordination.
 Three clinical pictures are distinguished:

 • chronic form